FraPagano/RT_Assignment_1/README.md

 The first assignment of the [Research Track 1](https://unige.it/en/off.f/2021/ins/51201.html?codcla=10635) class is about a simple, portable robot simulator provided us by professor [Carmine Recchiuto](https://github.com/CarmineD8).
 As students, before starting doing the assignment, we were asked to do some training exercise in order to become acquainted with both the simulator and the program language python.
 In these excercises we had to make the robot do some simple movement but also grab some game object called "Tokens".
 Tokens are a sort of squares that could be silver or gold.
-Back to the assignment, we were supposed to make the robot move inside in the counter-clockwise direction in a predefinite circuit bordered by a set of gold Tokens without touching them.
+Back to the assignment, we were supposed to make the robot move in the counter-clockwise direction in a predefinite circuit bordered by a set of gold Tokens without touching them.
 At the same time, whenever the robot detects silver Tokens inside the circuit, it should grab and move them behind itself.
 You can find the code I created at the following [link](https://github.com/FraPagano/RT_Assignment_1/blob/main/assignment.py)

 Here's some pictures that shows the robot, the silver and the gold token that i was writing about: